Directed by Gerald Potterton

 Produced by Ivan Reitman

 Music by Elmer Bernstein

 Strictly for those of you weren’t around in the 1970’s here’s the thumbnail history of “Heavy Metal”, the magazine which served as the inspiration for HEAVY METAL, the movie.
-In France sometime around 1976 or 1977 there was this magazine being published called “Metal Hurlant” which featured extraordinarily illustrated stories of dark fantasy, horror, sword & sorcery and science fiction.
+In France sometime around 1976 or 1977 there was this magazine being published called “Metal Hurlant” which featured extraordinarily detailed and lushly illustrated stories of dark fantasy, horror, sword & sorcery and science fiction.
 Drug use, nudity, sex, extreme violence and mature language were major and welcome elements of these stories.
 “Metal Hurlant” was licensed by an American publisher who called the American version “Heavy Metal” and history was born.

 “Heavy Metal” the magazine was where I discovered the incredible artistry of Jean Giruad aka Mobius, H.R.
 Giger, Phillip Druillet and many other European artists.
 Richard Corben I had already discovered thanks to Warren Publishing’s “Eerie” and “Creepy” magazines but “Heavy Metal” exposed me to a whole new dimension of Corben’s work and thank Odin for that.